HtewechIheb/Space-Attack/README.md

 # Space-Attack
-A HTML, CSS and Javascript Space Invaders like video game.
+A Space Invaders inspired video game.
+Technologies used: HTML, CSS and JavaScript